Znojse/vulkan-triangle/README.md

 # Development
 Tools used to simplify the development.

+## CI/CD
+This project uses GitHub Actions to automatically lint, build, and run unit tests when code is pushed or a pull request is opened.
+The CI workflow is defined in `.github\workflows\vt-github-actions.yml` and currently supports the following environments:
+* Linux
+  - Uses a custom Debian-based Docker image containing:
+    - A stripped-down Vulkan SDK (1.4.321.1)
+    - Build tools (clang-tidy, cmake, conan, ninja, etc.)
+    - X11 and OpenGL development libraries
+* Windows
+    - WIP

+### Docker
+The image is used in the Linux CI job and is published to [GHCR (GitHub Container Registry)](https://github.com/Znojse/vulkan-triangle/pkgs/container/vulkan-ci).
+Build and push the Docker image:
+1. Update the `Dockerfile` as needed.
+2. Login to GHCR: `docker login ghcr.io -u <username>`
+3. Build the image: `docker build -t vulkan-ci:1.4.321.1-trixie-slim-<VERSION> .`.
+4. Tag the image: `docker tag vulkan-ci:1.4.321.1-trixie-slim-<VERSION> ghcr.io/<username>/vulkan-ci:1.4.321.1-trixie-slim-<VERSION>`.
+5. Push the image: `docker push ghcr.io/<username>/vulkan-ci:1.4.321.1-trixie-slim-<VERSION>`.

+The image and tag follows this convention: `<IMAGE_NAME>:<VULKAN_VERSION>-<DEBIAN_BASE>-<IMAGE_VERSION>`.
+For example: `vulkan-ci:1.4.321.1-trixie-slim-0.1.0`.

 ## Linting
 Linting is the process of automatically checking your source code for potential errors, bugs, stylistic issues, or suspicious constructs.
 A linter is a tool that analyzes your code and helps you catch problems early, improve code quality, and maintain consistent coding style.